 Blendtec Total Classic – Sleekest Design

-- Large batches: BPA-free four-sided jar is a 75 ounce volume jar with 32 ounce blending capacity (wet or dry) ideal for blending beverages for 3-4 people
+- Large and Powerful Kitchen Blender: The BPA-free, 75 ounce volume jar has a 32 ounce blending capacity for wet and dry foods; blends beverages for 3–4 people

 Let’s be honest, looks matter!
 The Blendtec Total Classic might be the best-looking blender on the market for a sleek, classy aesthetic.
 The interface is an LCD touch screen.
 The display allows for easy use and cuts down on noise from internal mechanisms.
 It looks great and is easier to clean than buttons or switches.